• Skip to primary navigation

 What is Peppercorn Steak?

-Peppercorn steak (often called Steak with Peppercorn Sauce or steak au poivre) is a pan‑seared steak served with a creamy sauce flavored with crushed peppercorns, stock, cream, and a splash of brandy or cognac.
+Peppercorn steak (often called Steak with Peppercorn Sauce or steak au poivre as the French call it) is a pan‑seared steak served with a creamy sauce flavored with crushed peppercorns, stock, cream, and a splash of brandy or cognac.

 If you don't have either on hand, like I didn't - I listed a sea of options to use to replicate same amazing taste of peppercorn sauce - from extra beef stock to Worcestershire Sauce, so keep reading.
 The sauce itself is built right in the same pan as the steak, so you capture all the savory browned bits for maximum flavor.